-Students who want to teach music in elementary or secondary schools may prepare for teaching certification.
-This demanding curriculum requires completing a major in music, a major in educational studies, and several courses specifically designed for music education.
+Maria Schneider Brian Blade Matt Ulery Abbie Betinis Chanticleer Eriks Esenvalds Stacey Gibbs Jaakko Mantyjarvi curriculum requires completing a major in music, a major in educational studies, and several courses specifically designed for music education.
 Students who complete these requirements and who pass the State of Illinois certification tests are qualified for recommendation for certification.